-In May 2014, the Financial Accounting Standards Board issued ASU 2014-09 (Topic 606), "Revenue from Contracts with Customers," which superseded the revenue recognition requirements in the Accounting Standards Codification (ASC) "Revenue Recognition" and most industry-specific guidance throughout the industry topics of the ASC.
+In May 2014, the Financial Accounting Standards Board issued ASU 2014-09 Revenue from Contracts with Customers (Topic 606), which superseded the revenue recognition requirements in the Accounting Standards Codification (ASC), Revenue Recognition, and most industry-specific guidance throughout the industry topics of the ASC.
 The core principle of ASU 2014-09 is for companies to recognize revenue from the transfer of goods or services to customers in amounts that reflect the consideration to which the company expects to be entitled in exchange for those goods or services.
 The standard provides a five-step approach to be applied to all contracts with customers and requires expanded disclosures about revenue recognition.
-ASU 2016-08, "Principal versus Agent Considerations," amended ASU 2014-09 to clarify if an entity is considered a principal, an agent, or both in the contract.
-ASU 2016-20, "Technical Corrections and Improvements in Topic 606: Revenue from Contracts with Customers," provided additional clarification to topics addressed in ASU 2014-09.
-The Company adopted all three ASCs (ASC 606) on a modified retrospective basis for its contracts with customers that had not been completed as of January 1, 2018.
+ASU 2016-08, Principal Versus Agent Considerations, amended ASU 2014-09 to clarify if an entity is considered a principal, an agent, or both in the contract.
+ASU 2016-20, Technical Corrections and Improvements in Topic 606: Revenue from Contracts with Customers, provided additional clarification to topics addressed in ASU 2014-09.
+The Company has adopted all three ASCs (ASC 606) on a modified retrospective basis.
+The adoption resulted in the establishment of a contract asset consisting of contract acquisition costs associated with sales commissions.
 The Company's customer contracts include performance obligations that are satisfied as products are delivered at a point in time or over time.
 Under the new standard, recognizing revenue for these performance obligations is consistent with the Company's current practice of recognizing revenue.